dankerrigan/riak-data-migrator/README.md

 -a Export all buckets.
 -b <bucket name> Export a single bucket.
--f <bucketNameFile.txt> Export multiple buckets listed in a file (containing line-delimited bucket names) -K <bucketKeyNameFile.txt> Export multiple keys listed in a file (containing line-delimited bucket,key names)
+-f <bucketNameFile.txt> Export multiple buckets listed in a file (containing line-delimited bucket names) --loadkeys <bucketKeyNameFile.txt> Export multiple keys listed in a file (containing line-delimited bucket,key names)

 Cluster Addresses and Ports (required)
 -h <hostName> Specify Riak hostname.
 Required if a cluster host name file is not specified.